faiztherocker/mutualfundapp/README.md

-# fortjs-javascript-starter
+# fortjs-typescript-starter
-Starter project for fortjs using javascript
+Starter project for fortjs using typescript

 # How to use